Dominic Barton: Writing

 Barton is the author of China Vignettes: An Inside Look At China.
 Barton led a research team that conducted interviews with ordinary Chinese citizens and captures his findings with a series of short stories about daily life.
 Barton is the co-author of Dangerous Markets: Managing in Financial Crises.
 This book lays out a plan for global business leaders to manage their organizations through hazardous economic environments, providing advice to executives on how to navigate increasingly volatile financial markets.
 He also co-authored Re-Imagining Capitalism, which looks at capitalism through a contemporary lens and ponders how the economic system might be adapted to modern times.
 The book argues that the focus of capitalism should be expanded and adapted to focus more on long-termism.
-Re-Imagining Capitalism builds on Barton’s previous writing, which reflects on the 2008 economic crisis, rejecting the “false choice” between serving stakeholders and shareholders while advocating for long-term planning from business leaders.
+Re-Imagining Capitalism builds on Barton's previous writing, which reflects on the 2008 financial crisis, rejecting the "false choice" between serving stakeholders and shareholders while advocating for long-term planning from business leaders.

 Most recently, Barton co-authored Talent Wins: The New Playbook for Putting People First, which argues that the primary driver of long-term success in companies is talent.
 The book maintains that business executives and leaders need to develop and manage their human capital even more intensely than they do their financial capital.

 Board and advisory positions

-Barton has been a member of multiple boards like the Singapore Economic Development Board’s International Advisory Council and worked as an advisor to the Asian Development Bank.
+Barton has been a member of multiple boards like the Singapore Economic Development Board's International Advisory Council and worked as an advisor to the Asian Development Bank.
 Barton also sits on the steering committee of the China–United States Exchange Foundation.

-In December 2021 it was announced that Barton would become the new chairman of Rio Tinto, effective in May 2022.
-He will join the company's board in April 2022.
+In April 2022, Barton joined the board of Rio Tinto, and in May, he became chairman.

 In April 2022 Barton was also appointed as Chairman of the Management Board of Leapfrog Investments, a private investment firm that invests in high-growth, emerging markets, with a focus on social and environmental impact.

 In October 2022 the Eurasia Group, a global political risk consultancy, announced that Barton was joining the firm as a Strategic Counselor.
-Eurasia Group cited Barton’s extensive business and diplomatic acumen as reasons for the appointment.
+Eurasia Group cited Barton's extensive business and diplomatic acumen as reasons for the appointment.

+Century Initiative

+Barton co-founded Century Initiative, described as "a diverse, non-partisan network of Canadians” dedicated to advocating for policies and programs aimed at increasing Canada's population to 100 million by 2100.
+In addition to immigration, this work focuses on urban development and infrastructure, early childhood supports, employment and entrepreneurship, and education.
+Barton is no longer involved with the project.

+Rio Tinto

+In May 2022, Barton was appointed as the chairman of Rio Tinto, having joined the board in April 2022.
+As chairman, Barton has advocated for the role of mining and materials industries in the fight against climate change, pledging that Rio Tinto will be a partner to governments and customers to in the energy transition.